 Psoriasis and Me: Why I Didn’t Play Sports

-If you are a parent, caregiver, or youth leader please take a look at the following questions you should ask your child (or teen) if they have psoriasis:
+If you are a parent, caregiver, or youth leader, please take a look at the following questions you should ask your child (or teen) if they are managing chronic psoriasis:

 - How do you feel about yourself?